Enterprise-CMCS/cmcs-eregulations/README.md

 #### Running the tests

-Running `make test` after `make local` will run the cypress suite of end to end tests.

 1. Navigate to project root
 2. If project is not already running locally, run `make local`
-3. `make test`
+3. For cypress run `make test.cypress` will run our cypress suite.
-4. For python unittest run `make python.unittest`
+4. For python unittest run `make python.pytest` will run our python unittest using pytest.
+5. For vitest run `make test.vitest` will run our vitest suite

 ## Working with assets